zzjjjiang/python-starter/Intro/readme.md

   ]
 ```

-The price to install carpet is $3.30 dollars per square foot.
-How much will it cost to install carpet in all the blue rooms?
+How much will it cost to install carpet for only the blue rooms?